cseanburns/semantic_web_development/src/2a-document-structure-and-metadata.md

 </html>
 ```

-You should not that most but not all HTML elements have a start or opening tag and an end or closing tag.
+You should note that most but not all HTML elements have a start or opening tag and an end or closing tag.
-In the above example, the opening tag `<html>` begins on the second line and ends on the last line with `</html>`.
+In the above example, the opening tag `<html>` begins on the second line
+and the ending tag is at the last line with `</html>`.
-It therefore encompasses the `<head>` and `<body>` elements, which themselves will encompass other elements.
+This tag therefore encompasses the `<head>` and `<body>` elements, which themselves will encompass other elements.

 ### The `<head>` section

 Let's focus on the [HEAD section][head_whatwg], which contains a web document's metadata.
 A document's metadata is data that describes the data on the page.
-This section of the HTML document may typically include five elements:
+This section of the HTML document typically includes five elements:
 `<title>`, `<base>`, `<link>`, `<meta>`, and `<style>`, as shown below:

 ```